Schmidt's GuenonCercopithecus ascanius schmidti

 - Guenons have cheek pouches to store food.
 These cheek pouches can hold nearly the same amount of food as their stomach.

 - Schmidt’s guenons make a wide range of vocalizations including chirps, sneezing noises, and whistles.
 They also communicate physically through facial expressions and body movements.

-- Females remain in the same group for their entire lifetime, but males are forced to leave once they reach sexual maturity.
+- Females remain in the same social group (also called a troop) for their entire lifetime, but males are forced to leave once they reach sexual maturity.
 They may join an all male group, or displace a male from a different group.